Understanding Workplace Bullying: Definitions & Types

 Workplace bullying is not a personality clash or a bad day.

 One incident is not bullying.
+A pattern is.

 The law does not define bullying specifically, but the Equality Act 2010 applies where the conduct relates to a protected characteristic.

-The UK Civil Service People Survey covering more than 350,000 respondents, found that approximately 7.5% reported experiencing workplace bullying in 2024.
+The UK Civil Service People Survey, covering more than 350,000 respondents, found that approximately 7.5% reported experiencing workplace bullying in 2024.

-These figures are almost certainly an undercount: research shows that people are significantly less likely to identify their own experience as bullying when given a formal definition than when asked about specific behaviours they have encountered.
+• Research shows that people are significantly less likely to identify their own experience as workplace bullying when given a formal definition than when asked about specific behaviours they have encountered.

 Three forms of workplace bullying are documented in the research literature:

-- Downward Bullying - from manager to subordinate
+• Downward Bullying - from manager to subordinate

-- Horizontal Bullying - between peers
+• Horizontal Bullying - between peers

-- Upward Bullying - from subordinate to manager
+• Upward Bullying - from subordinate to manager

 Information icon